Kaldei/WSTGMindMap/README.md

 ---
 ## Get Started
-1. If you have git, you can clone the repo with the following command (or you can directly download it as Zip):
+1. Clone the repo (or directly download it as Zip):
     ```sh
     git clone https://github.com/Caldei/PERSO-Obsidian-WSTGMindMap.git
     ```
 2. Open Obsidian, choose `Open folder as vault` and open the `PERSO-Obsidian-WSTGMap` folder.
-3. In Obsidian, go to the WSTGMindMap folder and open the WSTGMindMap canvas.
+3. In Obsidian, go to the WSTG_Map folder and open `WSTG_Map.canvas`.

 ---